Whitechapel murders: Double event: Elizabeth Stride and Catherine Eddowes

 The Middlesex coroner, Wynne Baxter, believed that Stride had been attacked with a swift, sudden action.
 She was still holding a packet of cachous (breath-freshening sweets) in her left hand when she was discovered, indicating that she had not had time to defend herself.
 A grocer, Matthew Packer, implied to private detectives employed by the Whitechapel Vigilance Committee that he had sold some grapes to Stride and the murderer; however, he had told police that he had shut his shop without seeing anything suspicious.
 At the inquest, the pathologists stated emphatically that Stride had not held, swallowed or consumed grapes.
 They described her stomach contents as "cheese, potatoes and farinaceous powder [flour or milled grain]".
 Nevertheless, Packer's story appeared in the press.
 Packer's description of the man did not match the statements by other witnesses who may have seen Stride with a man shortly before her murder, but all but two of the descriptions differed.
 Joseph Lawende passed through Mitre Square with two other men shortly before Eddowes was murdered there, and may have seen her with a man of about 30 years old, who was shabbily dressed, wore a peaked cap, and had a fair moustache.
 Chief Inspector Swanson noted that Lawende's description was a near match to another provided by one of the witnesses who may have seen Stride with her murderer.
-However, Lawende stated that he would not be able to identify the man again, and the two other men with Lawende were unable to give descriptions.
+But Lawende stated that he would not be able to identify the man again, and the two other men with Lawende were unable to give descriptions.